Website Screenshot Design Patterns

 • Pattern 3 - Single page screenshot with website interaction

-• Pattern 4 - Multi page website screenshots
+• Pattern 4 - Multi-page website screenshots

 • Pattern 5 - Sitemaps and URL list screenshots